hparfr/odoo-ionic-sample/www/README.md

 $ sudo npm install -g ionic cordova
 ```

+Odoo server

+If you don't want to fight against CORS issues, set a proxy :
+redirect all /web request to http://odooserver/web

-Configure your http server like that :
+If you use nginx, configure your it like that

 ```nginx
 server {